MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`p12`** - **P12 Certificate File**<br>
 `string`.
 Optional.
 Use when `signMethod = file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optional relative path to a PKCS12 formatted p12 certificate file containing a signing certificate to be used for this build.
+Specifies the relative path to a PKCS12 formatted P12 certificate file that contains a signing certificate to be used for the build.
 <!-- :::editable-content-end::: -->
 <br>